BoeJaker/Docker-Workbench/README.md

 ## Servers

 Servers are containers configured to serve content to clients and the host system.
 A website server such as flask or database like postgres would be an example.

+Each dockerfile contains commands to bootstrap its associated image and install a specified package from a CDN or from version control such as git, currently it is installed to /app.

 ### Alpine
 Name: alpine-server